tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 : A Connection object in the Transport Services API maps to a single QUIC stream between two hosts.
 This stream can be bidirectional or unidirectional.

 Initiate:
 : Calling `Initiate` on a QUIC stream Connection causes the implementation to prepare a new QUIC stream to the Remote Endpoint.
 If there is already a QUIC connection to the Remote Endpoint, `Initiate` simply prepares a new stream by allocating a stream ID.
-If there is not already a QUIC connection established, the implementation will establish a connection first.
+If there is not already a QUIC connection established, the implementation will establish a QUIC connection first.

 InitiateWithSend:
 : Early data sent in `InitiateWithSend` will be used for 0-RTT QUIC connection establishment, if the QUIC connection to the Remote Endpoint is not already established and the local device has previously negotiated support for 0-RTT establishment with the Remote Endpoint.